Livyatan: Palaeoecology

 The South African teeth attributed as cf. Livyatan are from the Avontuur Member of the Alexander Bay Formation near the village of Hondeklip Bay, Namaqualand, which is also dated to around 5 mya in the Pliocene.
 The Hondeklip Bay locality enjoys a rich heritage of marine fossils, whose diversity may have been thanks to the initiation of the Benguela Upwelling during the late Miocene, which likely provided large populations of phytoplankton traveling the cold nutrient-rich waters.
 Cetaceans are the most abundant fauna in the bay, although remains tend to be difficult to conclusively identify.
 Included are three species of balaenopterids including two undetermined species and one identified as cf. Plesiobalaenoptera, an ancient grey whale (cf. Eschrichtius sp.), an undetermined balaenid, an unidentified dolphin, and another undetermined species of macroraptorial sperm whale.
 Other localities of similar age on the South African west coast have also yielded many additional species of balaenopterids and sperm whales as well as ten species of beaked whales.
 Large sperm whale teeth of up to around ~20 cm in length are common in Hondeklip Bay, indicating a high presence of large sperm whales like Livyatan in the area.
 The locality has also a high presence of sharks indicated by a large abundance of shark teeth; however, most of these teeth have not been identified.
 Megalodon teeth have been found in the bay, and evidence from bite marks in whale bones indicate the additional presence of the great white shark, shortfin mako and broad-toothed mako.
 Other marine fauna known in Hondeklip Bay include pinnipeds such as Homiphoca capensis, bony fish and rays.

 Extinction

 Livyatan-like sperm whales became extinct by the early Pliocene likely due to a cooling trend causing baleen whales to increase in size and decrease in diversity, becoming coextinct with the smaller whales they fed on.
-Their extinction also coincides with the emergence of the killer whale as well as large predatory globicephaline dolphins, possibly acting as an additional stressor to their already collapsing niche.
+Their extinction also coincides with the emergence of the orcas as well as large predatory globicephaline dolphins, possibly acting as an additional stressor to their already collapsing niche.